How to Create a TCA Feature Code Snippet in Xcode

 Learn how to create a reusable code snippet in Xcode for quickly scaffolding TCA feature modules with placeholders and code completion.

 Creating reusable code snippets in Xcode can significantly speed up your development workflow, especially when using a structured architecture like TCA (The Composable Architecture).
-In this post, you’ll learn how to create a TCA Feature code snippet that you can reuse across modules.
+In this post, youโll learn how to create a TCA Feature code snippet that you can reuse across modules.

-🧹 Why Create a TCA Feature Snippet?
+๐งน Why Create a TCA Feature Snippet?

-When developing with TCA, setting up a new feature often involves the same boilerplate: defining State
+When developing with TCA, setting up a new feature often involves the same boilerplate: defining State, Action, Reducer, and handling bindings.
+Automating this setup with a code snippet improves consistency and saves time.

-✍️ How to Create the Snippet in Xcode
+โ๏ธ How to Create the Snippet in Xcode

 - Open or write the code you want to reuse.
 Use the following TCA boilerplate as your starting code: